Updated October 14, 2019.

 - The minimum includes consultation with no site visits.
 The maximum includes a site visit by the consultant, plus you may have to pay the consultant’s additional out-of-pocket expenses.

-- These amounts include the cost of furniture, fixtures, equipment, smallwares, decor items, interior graphics, sound system, and signage required for your Which Wich Store.
+- These amounts include the cost and installation of furniture, fixtures, equipment, smallwares, decor items, interior graphics, sound system, and signage required for your Which Wich Store.

 9. Pre-Opening Consultation: $0 to $1,000